 We were assigned to sit in the theater for what was a montage of acts on stage.
-We brought changes of clothes so as move around in the seats and look like different people at different shows while watching Elliott Gould, or Norman Wisdom and Britt Ekland up there on the stage.
+We brought changes of clothes so as we moved around in the seats we looked like different people at different shows while watching Elliott Gould, or Norman Wisdom and Britt Ekland up there on the stage.
 Two days work.

-And I took a test to be a music monitor for ASCAP, The American Society of Composers, Authors and Publishers, the performance rights organization that protects musical copyrights by monitoring public performances, making sure that royalties are paid.
+And I took a test to be a music monitor for ASCAP, the American Society of Composers, Authors and Publishers, the performance rights organization that protects musical copyrights by monitoring public performances, making sure that royalties are paid.
 The job entailed listening to tapes of broadcasts by background music services and radio stations where songs were not announced, such as WPAT, Paterson.
-The test was based on the assumption that I could recognize many songs and identify them by title and, doing so for eight hours a day, log each song on sheets of paper sitting in a small, confined room wearing a headset.
-Most of what I heard first during the test was the kind of pop music I knew best, the kind I’d just been hearing on WHLI and what I’d programmed myself at WOND.
-But later that day, there were other kinds of music, rock, Country and Western about which I knew nothing.
+The test was based on the assumption that I could recognize many songs and identify them by title and, doing so for eight hours a day, log the songs on sheets of paper while sitting in a small, confined room and wearing a headset.
+Most of what I heard first during the test was the kind of pop music I knew best, the kind I’d just been hearing on WHLI and that I’d programmed myself at WOND.
+But later that day, there were other kinds of music, rock, Country & Western, about which I knew nothing.
 I wasn’t hired.

-As for WPAT, that meant driving under the Hudson once more, but to studios near a park in Clifton, New Jersey rather than in the heart of Newark.
+As for WPAT, that meant driving under the Hudson once more, but to studios near a park in Clifton, NJ, rather than in the heart of Newark.

 The newscasts were never broadcast live.
 We recorded them on cartridges used in an automated system.
-Each newscast had to be precisely 4 minutes and 30 seconds per cartridge, sometimes meaning three or four re-takes.
-But with only one newscast per hour and few other duties, such as recording 60 second or 30 second commercials, the newscast re-takes were no problem.
+Each newscast had to be precisely four-minutes-and-thirty seconds per cartridge, sometimes meaning three or four re-takes.
+But with only one newscast per hour and few other duties, such as recording 60-second or 30-second commercials, the newscast re-takes were no problem.

-WNCN’s staff was miniscule compared to QXR’s.
-Weekdays, Bernie Alan was there hosting the morning show, Bob Adams the afternoons, Lucien Ricard the evenings and Bill Watson overnights.
+WNCN’s staff was minuscule compared to QXR’s.
+Weekdays, Bernie Alan was there hosting the morning show, Bob Adams the afternoons, Lucien Ricard the evenings, and Bill Watson overnights.
 Weekends?
 I was there intermittently.
-That’s where I met WRVR chief announcer Max Cole, also filling in; he added me to his WRVR on-call list.
+That’s where I met WRVR Chief Announcer Max Cole, also filling in; he added me to his WRVR on-call list.

-WRVR was fostered by and housed in The Riverside Church, on the upper West Side at Morningside Heights.
-There were some programs of its own, as well as newscasts and information from newly –formed, non-profit Educational Radio Network, the forerunner of National Public Radio.
+WRVR was fostered by and housed in The Riverside Church, on the upper West Side in Morningside Heights.
+There were some programs of its own, as well as newscasts and information from newly formed, non-profit Educational Radio Network, the forerunner of National Public Radio.